-Are Bed Bugs and Carpet Beetles Controlled the Same?
+Can You Exterminate Bed Bugs and Carpet Beetles at the Same Time?

 Generally speaking, carpet beetles are far easier to eradicate than bed bugs, but both require professional assistance.
 Do-it-yourself solutions and commercial insecticides can be hazardous for humans and pets and are ineffective against these types of infestations.

 These are some things you can do to lessen the effects or prevent an infestation: